 The transition from punk rock to post-punk happened very fast.
 Because of this, many bands that started off playing straightforward punk became rather post-punk-ish by their second or third album (if they managed to stay together that long).
 The Clash is a classic example of this phenomenon, as is the essential and influential London band Wire.
 Wire's first record, Pink Flag, is a masterpiece of tuneful, tightly-wound, and ultra-economical rock that has influenced countless bands, from Helmet to Elastica to Minor Threat and R.E.M.
 It is an album that is impossible not to love.
 Wire's second record, however, is an entirely different beast.
-Chairs Missing saw the group, fronted by guitarist and vocalist Colin Newman, expand its sound drastically, incorporating synthesizers and hauntingly effected guitars, as well as adventurous beats and unorthodox song structures.
-Newman's guitar tones and techniques played a prominent role in this ambitious and precisely-crafted album, with sounds that range from spirited, discordant strumming to funky stabs, blips and beeps, and undulating, modulated textures that seem to float in and out like the ghosts of guitars past.
+Chairs Missing saw the group, helmed by guitarist and vocalist Colin Newman, expand its sound drastically, incorporating synthesizers and hauntingly effected guitars, as well as adventurous beats and unorthodox song structures.
+Newman and guitarist Bruce Gilbert's tones and techniques played a prominent role in this ambitious and precisely-crafted album, with sounds that range from spirited, discordant strumming to funky stabs, blips and beeps, and undulating, modulated textures that seem to float in and out like the ghosts of guitars past.
 Chairs Missing is practically a post-punk blueprint.

 Tom Verlaine and Richard Lloyd